 it might be a stretch to think of corn as a native Texas plant, it

 comes close.
 At the very least, corn is a naturalized native plant.

 The early Spanish explorers found Indians growing corn here in the

 missions where it was used in tortillas, tamales, posole and atole.

 It has always done well in Central

 Texas, where early settlers depended on it almost to a fault.
-Cows,

 and children - they all ate corn, except for those years when it didn't

 rain enough to make a corn crop.
 In those dry years, which come at

 than they were during years of normal rainfall.